Eureeca: History

-Funded campaigns

-Hundreds of early and later-stage companies have been listed and funded via the platform.

-Regulation

-Eureeca is regulated by the United Kingdom's Financial Conduct Authority (FCA).

-Recognition

 In September 2013 Eureeca co-founders Chris Thomas and Sam Quawasmi were presented with the "Innovator of the Year" award Gulf Business Industry Awards in the United Arab Emirates.

 In December 2013, Eureeca was named "StartUp of the Year" at the first annual Arabian Business StartUp Awards in Dubai.

 In October 2016, Eureeca was named in the "Forbes Top 50 UAE Start Ups To Watch”, placing 3rd in the list.